fredpdavis/oshealab_genomic_scripts/README.md

-This is of course an exaggeration -- ultimately you are trusting multiple layers of software that operate the sequencer through to the programs that generate the figures you will intrepret.
+This is of course an exaggeration -- ultimately you are trusting multiple layers of software that operate the sequencer through to the programs that generate the figures you will interpret.
 Be skeptical of all results.
 Don't over-interpret or assume your results are correct: lots of things can and do go wrong.
 Do you have positive and negative controls?
 If something looks weird, it probably is.